Skip to content

 New fund available to help build prosperous Pacific communities

-The Ministry of Social Development, in partnership with the Ministry for Pacific Peoples, is proud to announce a new Pacific Employment Fund has been created for programmes to help build prosperous Pacific communities.
+The Ministry of Social Development, in partnership with the Ministry for Pacific Peoples, announced a new Pacific Employment Fund that was created for programmes to help build prosperous Pacific communities.

-The $7M fund, administered by the Ministry of Social Development and supported by the Ministry for Pacific Peoples, will provide funding and support for community-led employment and training to assist Pacific workers get skilled jobs in high growth and sustainable sectors.
+The $7M fund, administered by the Ministry of Social Development and supported by the Ministry for Pacific Peoples, provided funding and support for community-led employment and training to assist Pacific workers get skilled jobs in high growth and sustainable sectors.

 This funding continues progress towards the implementation of the Pacific Employment Action Plan by diversifying the Pacific workforce and addressing systemic barriers to employment.

-The fund will focus on developing people so they have in-demand skills for careers that will increase their earning potential.
+The fund focused on developing people so they have in-demand skills for careers that will increase their earning potential.

-For more information and to apply for funding, visit the Ministry of Social Development website.
+For more information about the fund, please visit the Ministry of Social Development website.

 About the Pacific Employment Action Plan